Going to law school isn’t exactly cheap. In fact, it is getting more expensive to get a legal education in the United States each year.

 I’ve gathered the ten cheapest law schools in the U.S., where you can get your Juris Doctor at reasonable tuition rates without needing to resort to student loan debt in the hundreds of thousands.
 Does that sound good?
+Don’t make law school longer than it already is.
 Read on and get ready to start applying!

 1. University of the District of Columbia (Clarke)

 The most affordable school of law in the U.S. (both when it comes to the out-of-state and in-state tuition) is the UDC David A. Clarke School of Law (or UDC Law), which is a part of the University of the District of Columbia.

 This public law school was established in 1986 and is located in Washington, DC, and is easily accessible by metro, bus, or car.
 In a recent class, the university enrolled 247 law students (63% of which were racial minorities, making it one of the most diverse law schools in the U.S.) and the median LSAT score was 147.

 The campus size is 23 acres and students can participate in over 30 organizations, according to their interests in the realm of social justice and law.
 The fact that it is located in the capital means you’ll have access to many exciting and enriching opportunities during the degree.

 UDC Law also offers a part-time evening program, ideal if you want to work and study simultaneously, which can make it even easier to afford your law degree.